pri10088/nebula-extension/README.md

 - **🕰️ Time & Weather**: Get real-time weather updates and a sleek clock display.
 - **📝 Quick Notes & To-Do**: Jot down ideas and tasks effortlessly.
 - **📖 Motivational Quotes**: Get inspired with a new quote each day.
+- **⏳ Pomodoro Timer** – Stay productive with a built-in Pomodoro timer to help you focus on tasks efficiently.

 ---